Image of a business plan, iphone and alarm clock

 Forecasting shows the depth of knowledge of your business.
 Break this section down into manageable parts, showing estimated sales by month over 12 months, then each year over five years.
 As with profit and loss, it’s important to be realistic, otherwise you will lose credibility.

-Glossary of terms
+Glossary of business terms that you need to know

 Unsure of the difference between cash-flow and capital?
 While we do our best to avoid jargon, it’s important to understand the terminology when starting a business.
 To help you write your business plan, we’ve compiled a glossary of the most-used business terms and have provided easy-to-understand definitions.